wojciech12/my-dev-laptop-setup/README.md

 2. Enable file enryption.

-3. Lock screen corner - Lock Screen.
+3. Configure a hot corner - bottom left to lock the Screen.

 ## References